culanomeara/pp5-peaknutrition/README.md

 All users were able to access CRUD functions  | Didn't have authentication set up across the site | Resolved |
 Checkout toast message showed code {order.email} | Missing f in front of line | Resolved |
 About.html image was not scaling | Added width = 100% | Resolved |
-Default image wasn't loading for articles | Media path not included in src path | Resolvedx
+Default image wasn't loading for articles | Correct media path not included in src path | Resolved

 [Back to top](<#contents>)